Banff Travel Tips: 30+ Things to Know Before You Go

 Read everything you need to know about the Banff Park Pass here.

-If you are trying to decide on whether to stay in Banff or Canmore, here’s a quick run down.
+If you’re trying to decide whether to stay in Banff or Canmore, here’s a quick rundown

 Canmore is located 20 minutes from the town of Banff.
 While it’s a little quieter and accommodations are a little cheaper, it will require more driving each day.
 Canmore is a great place for anyone looking for a vacation rental instead of a hotel.
 You’ll find plenty to do and great restaurants in Canmore as well.

-Staying in the town of Banff is right in the heart of the action.
+Staying in the town of Banff puts you right in the heart of the action.
 If you want less driving, more shopping and restaurants, then you should stay in Banff.
 It is typically more expensive and busier in the peak seasons.

 One alternative is to stay in Lake Louise, but while it’s much closer and easier to visit Moraine Lake and Lake Louise there are fewer restaurant options.
 Another option is to stay in one of these Banff Cabins, which is a great way to stay closer to nature.

 Yes, you are allowed to swim in Lake Louise, but it’s a glacier fed lake that’s extremely cold at any time of the year.
 Even at the height of summer the water temperature of Lake Louise will range from 4°C to 8°C (39°F to 46°F).
-Typically when someone decides to swim in Lake Louise, it’s more like a cold water plunge!
+If you’re considering entering the water, treat it as a very cold-water plunge rather than a typical swim!

 If that’s not your thing, you can enjoy the water by renting a canoe at Lake Louise.